The questions is ‘Does the group include enough proven leaders to be able to drive the change process?’

 This is article three in the SAFe® Implementation Roadmap series.
 Click here to view the entire roadmap.

-In the previous Implementation Roadmap article, Train Lean-Agile Change Agents, we described the three steps needed to create a change coalition:
+In the previous Implementation Roadmap article, Train Lean-Agile Change Agents, we described the three steps needed to create a guiding coalition:

 - Train a number of Lean-Agile change agents as SAFe Program Consultants (SPCs)